GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 The euro stood at $1.0973, with its recovery from its 2-1/2-year low of $1.10879 hit a week ago meeting a strong resistance around $1.10.
 The dollar traded at 107.40 yen, up 0.15% after having found some support around 106.50 yen in the past few sessions.

-Oil prices rose on Tuesday, as unrest in oil-producing countries Iraq and Ecuador raised concerns of supply disruption.
-Brent crude futures rose 0.51% to $58.65 a barrel while U.S. West Texas Intermediate (WTI) crude gained 0.61% to $53.07 per barrel.
+Oil prices rose as unrest in oil-producing countries Iraq and Ecuador raised concerns of supply disruptions.
+Brent crude futures rose 0.82% to $58.83 a barrel while U.S. West Texas Intermediate (WTI) crude gained 0.78% to $53.16 per barrel.

+Also Read: We will have trade deal with India soon: Donald Trump

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)